system76/docs/_articles/open-firmware-smmstore.md

 With all drive(s) removed, replace the cover and boot with the USB stick inserted.
 After the firmware has been flashed, remove the USB stick and reinstall the drive(s).

 Once the system is put back together we'll need to boot with a live image in order to repair the boot loader.
-We provide step by step instructions on how to do this in our support article in the links below:
+We provide step by step instructions on how to do this in our support articles in the links below:

 [http://support.system76.com/articles/live-disk/](http://support.system76.com/articles/live-disk/)